datascientistandAI/Understanding-regression/Linear regression README.md

-README: Deep Understanding of Regressor and Classifier Linear Models Overview
-This Jupyter notebook provides a comprehensive exploration of linear regression and classification models using Python.
-It covers the essential concepts, implementation steps, and visualization techniques for understanding how these models work.
+Linear Regression and Classification Models
+Project Overview
+This project explores linear regression and classification techniques using Python.
+It demonstrates how to implement these models from scratch, focusing on key concepts such as data generation, parameter estimation, and model evaluation.
+The notebook provides a hands-on approach to understanding the mechanics behind linear models.

+What I've Learned
+Data Generation: Created synthetic datasets for regression to understand the linear relationship between variables.
+Model Implementation: Implemented linear regression using the Normal Equation for parameter estimation.
+Data Visualization: Visualized data and model predictions to better interpret results.
+Concepts of Bias and Variance: Learned about the trade-offs between bias and variance in model performance.
+Getting Started
 Prerequisites
-To run this notebook, ensure you have the following:
+Make sure you have the following installed:

 Python version ≥ 3.5
 Scikit-Learn version ≥ 0.20